Agave americana

 Natural History:

-Agave americana originates from Mexico and has since been distributed in areas including the United States, Mediterranean, Europe and Africa where it is used as an ornamental (1,2).
+Agave americana originates from Mexico and has since been distributed in areas including the United States, Mediterranean, Europe and Africa where it is used as an ornamental (1, 2, 6, 7).
+It poses little risk for becoming invasive (8).

 Height: 6 - 10 feet